symphony2colour/gavel-htb-rce/README.md

 - Ability to write arbitrary PHP files into `includes/`
 - Triggering a **reverse shell** via a generated PHP payload

-> **For CTF / lab use only.**
+> ⚠️ **For CTF / lab use only.**
 > This PoC is tailored for the HTB environment (`gavel.htb`) and must **not** be used against systems you don’t own or have explicit permission to test.

 ---

 ## Features

--  Logs in as `auctioneer` (credentials can be customized in the script)
+- 🔐 Logs in as `auctioneer` (credentials can be customized in the script)
--  Enumerates active auctions from `bidding.php`
+- 📜 Enumerates active auctions from `bidding.php`
--  Automatically picks candidate auctions based on `data-end` timestamps
+- 🧠 Automatically picks candidate auctions based on `data-end` timestamps
--  Injects a PHP reverse shell using the admin “rule” mechanic
+- 🪄 Injects a PHP reverse shell using the admin “rule” mechanic
--  Places a bid via `bid_handler.php` to trigger the injected rule
+- 💸 Places a bid via `bid_handler.php` to trigger the injected rule
--  Starts a `nc` listener and launches the webshell automatically
+- 🕳️ Optionally starts a `nc` listener and fires the webshell automatically
--  Randomized shell name like `shell_ab12cd34.php` for each run
+- 🎲 Randomized shell name like `shell_ab12cd34.php` for each run

 ---